Skip to main content

 • Metadata should include data about the current version of a Learning Object and should reference one or more active versions of it.

-• Metadata should describe the lineage and provenance of different learning activities, establishing revisions, derivations, and representations of those objects using a matrix of Activity IDs.
+• Metadata should describe the lineage and provenance of different learning activities, establishing revisions, derivations, and representations of those objects using a matrix of Activity IDs and cross-reference each other using the LMT standard.

 • Use IRIs (or URIs) for all identifiers, such that they can be transitioned to a semantic web or DoD schema server in the future.
 Whenever possible, store relevant information at the resolution point of the IRI.
 This information should include, at minimum, a resource description and location.